wp-plugins/wp-toolbar-removal/readme.txt

 1. Remove Backend "28px gap" on top of DashBoard for WP 3.3+ or later
 1. Remove User Personal Options Settings "Show Admin Bar/Toolbar"
 1. Hide Admin Icons in the Backend Navigation Menu (not on collapsed state)
-1. hide backend page title icons in the dashboard
+1. Hide Admin Page Title Icons in the Backend DashBoard
 1. Disable Admin Menu Hoverintent Handlers for the Bar and Menu
 1. Add logout functionality on top of DashBoard for WP 3.3+ or later
 1. Add Header and Footer Log